 During the 1849 California Gold Rush, miners baked sourdough flatbread in the wilderness.

-Sourdough became the go-to sustenance for miners thanks to its durability and simplicity.
-It was a reliable source of sustenance in the harsh conditions of the Gold Rush, providing much-needed energy for prospectors.
+Sourdough became the go-to sustenance for pioneers traveling along the Oregon Trail and miners in the Sierra Nevada foothills in the 19th century thanks to its durability and simplicity.
+It was a reliable source of sustenance in the harsh conditions on the Oregon Trail and during the decade of the Gold Rush, providing much-needed energy for pioneers and prospectors.

 “Their tangy, funky bread became so closely associated with frontier life that veteran miners were called “sourdoughs.”
 And supposedly, when the 49ers shared their culinary creation with newly-emigrated European bakers in the city, the famous San Francisco sourdough loaf was born.”